OpenRailAssociation/web-deployment-action/README.md

 <!-- action-docs-runs source="action.yml" -->
 ## Runs

-This action is a `composite` action.
+This action is a `workflow` action.
 <!-- action-docs-runs source="action.yml" -->

 ## Development and Contribution